saltstack/salt/doc/topics/installation/osx.rst

     sudo port install salt

-Variants allow selection of the python version used to run Salt, defaulting to python27, but also supporting python34, python35, and python36.
+Variants allow selection of the python version used to run Salt.
+Supported versions are python35, python36, python37, and python38.
 To install Salt with Python 3.6, use the python36 variant, for example:

 .. code-block:: bash